ambirdsall/ambirdsall.github.io/blag/src/posts/zero-friction-testing-in-rails_2016-12-09.html.md

 date: 2016-12-09 08:12:22 UTC
 ---

+> **AUTHOR'S NOTE:** this post is several years old, but it's a fun time capsule.
+Professionally I was but a babe, and had just left one of my first programming jobs, where I had encountered my first truly heinous codebase.
+I was almost comically thirsty for quality and blessed with a project that was conceptually reducible to a pure function.
+Nonetheless, what is describes remains my favorite programming workflow: in a split terminal window, running vim or `emacsclient -nw` on one side and unit tests on the other.

 So.
 It wasn't until a few months ago that I finally worked on a software project with full test coverage.
 Now that I have, I'm a little shocked and horrified it took this long: the quality of life is drastically better on